-These two eligible activities allow for local Jurisdictions, Tribal Entities, and Nonprofit Organizations to submit appropriate Applications for funding based on their individual Mitigation needs as outlined within the Mitigation Needs Assessment.
+These two eligible activities allow for local Jurisdictions and Nonprofit Organizations to submit appropriate Applications for funding based on their individual mitigation needs as outlined within the Mitigation Needs Assessment.

-MIT-PPS Projects that benefit the MID, meet the HUD definition of Mitigation, meet at least one program threshold, and generate a measurable resilience benefit can be funded with up to 100 percent of the Project's requested budget.
-The MIT-PPS Program assists local Jurisdictions, Tribal Entities, and Nonprofit Organizations with Mitigation-related planning and public services needs to support risk reduction from the three primary hazards (wildfire, flooding, and earthquake) as established within the Mitigation Needs Assessment.
+MIT-PPS Projects that benefit the MID, meet the HUD definition of mitigation, and generate a measurable resilience benefit can be funded with up to 100 percent of the Project's requested budget.
+The MIT-PPS Program assists local Jurisdictions and Nonprofit Organizations with mitigation-related planning and public services needs to support risk reduction from the three primary hazards (wildfire, flooding, and earthquake) as established within the Mitigation Needs Assessment.
 Funding may also be used in tandem with other local, state, or federal resources.

-2.1.1.
-Planning and Capacity Building
+2.1.1 Planning and Capacity Building